a1026360/JazzWorm/sim/README.md

 SIM is so easy to explain and so easy to play that I instantly fell in love with it.
-I programmed it on one evening in Python and let my computer play and learn it over night.
+I programmed it on one evening in Python and let my computer play and learn it overnight.

 My setup is the XMG Zenith Laptop with an Intel(R) Core(TM) i7-8700 CPU @ 3.20GHz CPU and the NVIDIA GeForce GTX 1080 GPU